Israqanik/A-Photographic-Portfolio/README.md

 # A-Photographic-Portfolio
 home.php is the homepage

+put the files in htdocs then

-import the databage into your xampp start xampp, and put the files in htdocs
+import the databage into your xampp fom db folder start xampp, and